-Yesterday was the great purge; the migration of the fall clothes to the attic.
+September 1 was the great purge; the migration of the spring clothes to the attic.
 No longer is my closet filled with white, pink, light green, yellow and baby blue clothes.
 These are replaced with the bright browns, greens, and oranges.
-Funny how those colors were so welcome last September when I hoped bringing them forth from the attic would somehow hasten the coming of cooler weather.
+I hoped bringing them forth from the attic would somehow hasten the coming of cooler weather.
 I can always hope.

-The fall clothes have been blessed for their long summers hibernation, folded neatly, and placed in their tubs.
+The spring clothes have been blessed for their long winter's hibernation, folded neatly, and placed in their tubs.
 The tubs have been returned to their resting place.
 And like cocoons, when I open those tubs next mid March I will find those bright colors.
 They will cheer me up and remind me that spring is coming with its warm weather.
 (I know, be careful what you wish for.)

 I thought back, over the many years this had never happened.
-How could the elements effect my clothes this year but years in the past.
+How could the elements effect my clothes this year but not in years past.
 Then it dawned on me, the obvious, the elements had not effected my clothes, the elements had effected me.
 Mid life had taken its toll.
 Those three pounds had settled in an unfortunate place.
 And it was not pretty.

 My motto has always been when my clothes got too tight it was time to lose weight not buy new clothes.
 This was my sign.
 Well, this was my sign to either lose weight or adjust my motto.